matajoh/pyrona/README.md

 ## Getting Started

-We suggest you begin by cloning the repository and then creating a virtual environment into which to instal the package and its dependencies.
+We suggest you begin by cloning the repository and then creating a virtual environment into which to install the package and its dependencies.
 For Linux, that will look something like this:

     python3 -m venv .env